Nine familial exterminations: Early imperial era

 During the Qin dynasty (221 BC – 207 BC), punishments became even more rigorous under the first emperor of unified China, Qin Shi Huang (259 BC – 210 BC).
 In order to uphold his rule, strict laws were enforced, where deception, libel, and the study of banned books became punishable by familial extermination.
 This increase in tyranny only helped to speed up the overthrow of the Qin dynasty.

 The Han dynasty (202 BC – 220 AD), although it inherited the concept of family execution, was more moderate in inflicting such severe punishments.
 In many cases, the Han emperor would retract the sentence, and so family executions were much rarer than under the Qin dynasty.

-During the Tang dynasty (618–907), the family punishment was not abolished, but it was only applied to those who plotted against the rule of the emperor.
+During the Sui dynasty, Yang Xuangan's family was the only unequivocal case where his "nine families" were exterminated by his treason.
+Similarly, during the Tang dynasty (618–907), the family punishment was not abolished, but it was only applied to those who plotted against the rule of the emperor.
 By this time, the penalty had become more regulated and different; from the Tang Code, the sentence involved the death of parents, children over the age of sixteen, and other close kindred, and was only applied to the offenses of treason and rebellion.